better-internet/radworks-docs/docs/community/README.md

 Radworks is a community dedicated to **cultivating internet freedom**.
 In a world that almost entirely relies on software, maintaining the resilience and health of the free and open source ecosystem is more important than ever.
 We strive to demonstrate the viability — in cost, labor, quality, and resiliency — of open-source software and its development.

-Radworks operates as a community-governed network that uses both and off- and on-chain governance mechanism to gain consensus around decisions as a community.
+Radworks operates as a community-governed network that uses both and off- and on-chain governance mechanisms to make decisions as a community.
 See the “Overview” section for more information.

 Join us on our quest to create a better and freer internet together!